 Tell us about your artwork and artistic career.

-What techniques and materials do you use to create the elements of design in your work?
+What techniques and materials do you use to create design in your work?

-Are there certain steps in your design process when you think more about the elements of design than others?
+Are there certain steps in your design process when you think more about the principles of design than others?

 Is there a particular question you ask yourself or an idea that you keep in mind when you are focusing on the visual design of an art quilt?